132420233-myseneca/CAA-Azure-Project/checkpoint2/Readme.md

     adds footnotes folder
 ```

  #### `git Status`
+ - **Purpose:**
- This command is used to show the status of changes in a directory we are currently working on with git,it helps to show if the files are tracked
+ -This command is used to show the status of changes in a directory we are currently working on with git,it helps to show if the files are tracked
  uncommitted or committed.